TheHarshKadam/Signup-Login-Page/readme.md

-# Signup-Registration-Page
+# Login-Signup-Page
-Simple Signup Registration Page using PHP and MySQLi Database & XAMPP Server
+Simple Login & SignUp Page using PHP and MySQLi Database & XAMPP Server (with VALIDATIONS)